ENG 330: Medieval Drama

 Class Meetings

-ENG 330 generally meets twice per week — a two-hour session on Mondays, 2pm-4pm, then a 50-minute session on Wednesdays, 2pm-3pm, both in person in UC 261, on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.
+ENG 330 generally meets twice per week — a two-hour session on Mondays, 2:10pm-4pm, then a 50-minute session on Wednesdays, 2:10pm-3pm, both in person in UC 261, on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.

-I require real-time attendance at every class meeting, during the scheduled hours of that meeting.
-If a student misses a session for any reason, I deduct any such absence permanently from the student’s total number of classes attended, and the student must also follow my set instructions for what to do after missing a class (click here).
+If a student misses a class, for any reason (including late registration), the student must follow my set instructions for what to do after missing a class (click here).
 Please do not email me only to alert me to an upcoming absence, nor to explain a prior one, let alone to apologize either way: just follow the course instructions, policies, and requirements regarding missed classes and leave it at that.

-ONE-SHOT-PER-STUDENT REMOTE ATTENDANCE
+ONE-SHOT-PER-STUDENT REMOTE ATTENDANCE POLICY

 If you are in a situation in which increased remote attendance would truly remove more obstacles to learning than it would add, you can also find in my remote attendance instructions information on expanding the one-shot-per-student limit.